 Most adherents of Taoism believe anything from polytheism (belief in many gods) to ancestor worship.
 Taoists tend to worship mostly on holidays in their calendar when food is set out as a sacrifice to the gods or the spirits of departed ancestors.
 Other forms of sacrifice include burning paper money so it will rematerialize in the spirit world for a departed ancestor to use.
 A number of martial arts disciplines such as T'ai Chi Ch'uan and Bagua Zang have their roots in Taoism.
 Few people in the Western world practice Taoism, and it would appear some have confused Tao with Zen, as evidenced from the books The Tao of Physics by Fritjof Capra or The Tao of Pooh by Benjamin Hoff.

 Although the word Tao means "way," it is not the true Way.
 There are many religions which claim they are one of the ways to get to God.
 But Jesus Christ said that He is the only way to God (John 14:6).
 Because Taoism denies this, it fails in that it does nothing to deal with the sin nature of mankind.
 Everyone who has ever been born (except Jesus) came into the world with a sin nature inherited from Adam in the Garden of Eden, and it is that sin that separates us from God.
-A holy and righteous God cannot accept anything sinful in His sight.
+A holy and righteous God must judge sin.
 But in His mercy, He sent His Son Jesus (who was God in the flesh) into this world to die on the cross and exchange His righteousness for our sin (2 Corinthians 5:21).
 It is only by accepting this atoning death and believing in Christ that we can escape the judgment of God and receive eternal life (Ephesians 2:8-9).
 Christ, not Tao, is the way to eternal life.